dglaubitz/ParkingLotTracker/README.md

 Parking Lot tracker

 The SQL Server Express DB is located in the Database directory in the root of the project.
+The connection string is in the Web.config file and should work.

 Vehicle registration and owner usernames are the only required fields when adding/editing entries - everything else can be left blank if desired.
 An owner can own 0 or more vehicles.